moulayja/-_Shop_E-commerce_App/README.md

 ## Project Description
 #### Overview:

-The idea is to create a magazine app with categories, the visiting user can leave comments without removing or editing.
+The idea is to create a responsive E-commerce app that allows the Admin to have full access to the CRUD

-The author has full access to remove written comments, he can also Create, Read, Update and Delete (CRUD).
+At the footer, I used an SVG managed by the state to change the colors between, Create(Pink-color), Read (Pink-color), Update(Green-color), Delete(Red-color).

+The website can go from darker to lighter themes by pressing the Plugin Logo.

+The user can add a product to his cart once, while he can add more once he is inside the cart component

-You can also Sign Up as an author to start writing articles and post them.
+You can also Sign Up, Sign In simply.
 #### Challenges:
- Using SQLite made a bit of an issue, I have to rake instead of using rails, but I overcome that to create my final version successfully.
+Passing functions and states through props can be daunting, I wanted to use React Hooks with Context at certain points, but I learnt a lot this way.

 ## Technologies